Sighmantaneous/soc_d-v_project/index.md

 ### **Project Set-Up**

 In setting up this project we had two sample templates, colourCycle and colourStripes we had to adapt the colourCycle to include the clk_wiz_0 another clock that operates at 25Mhz.
 For the ColourStripes I then had to update the VGATOP design to include the ColourStripes i_colour_stripes unit .
 From there after getting stripes displayed I altered the image to display just two colours by defining the rows and columns (x & y cords)
+From there I decided I that to use ColourCycle as my baseline for this project

 <img src="https://github.com/Sighmantaneous/soc_d-v_project/blob/main/docs/assets/images/Week1SocProject.png">